ReproNim/reprostim/README.md

 In this sample, 2935 is the "Vendor ID", and 0008 is the "Product ID".

+Optionally Magewell device name and serial number can be quickly checked with this command:

+    lsusb -d 2935: -v | grep -E 'iSerial|iProduct'

 ### 2) Create "udev" rules
 Create text file under "/etc/udev/rules.d/189-reprostim.rules" location with